MirKml/jsonc2json/README.md

 # jsonc2json.sh
-JSONC to JSON conversion utility in shell (bash)
+JSONC to JSON conversion utility in shell (bash with help of awk, sed), for shell

 ## Quick usage
 from command line - `./jsonc2json.sh < config.jsonc > config.json`